-The publication of Uncle Tom’s Cabin certainly exacerbated the tensions between the North and the South.
+Stowe’s book enraged Southern slaveholders.
 Some Southern authors retaliated with their own “Anti-Tom” literature, defending slavery and condemning Stowe’s work.
-One of the most popular Anti-Tom novels of its day was The Planter’s Bride by Caroline Lee Hentz.
-The story is seen through the eyes of a Northern abolitionist’s daughter who marries a benign slave owner.
+One of the most popular “Anti-Tom” novels of its day was The Planter’s Bride by Caroline Lee Hentz.
+The story is seen through the eyes of a Northern abolitionist’s daughter who marries a slave owner.